CalPolyAppDevClub/HelloDeveloper_Android/README.md

 if you don't know what a build tool is - We won't be touching gradle files for this project.

 ###`app/manifests`
-Here you will find 'AndroidManifest.xml'.
+Here you will find `AndroidManifest.xml`.
 This file tells the operating system the details about your app.
 Some examples include any required permissions, your app's name, and the icon to use.

 ###`app/java`
 Here is where you will write your app's logic.
-You will find three directories that roughly fit the path of 'com.example.com.myapplication'.
+You will find three directories that roughly fit the path of `com.example.com.myapplication`.
-Two of them will be labeled 'androidTest' and 'test' in parenthesis.
+Two of them will be labeled `androidTest` and `test` in parenthesis.
 The main folder without tags is where we will be writing our code.
 The other two folders are for writing test scripts to make sure our code is well built.
-In test, we want to write test cases for all things that do not require us to use any Android classes. 'androidTest', in contrast, is for test cases that require Android classes.
+In test, we want to write test cases for all things that do not require us to use any Android classes. `androidTest`, in contrast, is for test cases that require Android classes.
 The reasoning for this seperation is because any tests involving Android classes will require you to load an android emulator.
 This results in *much* long testing times.
 The seperation allows us to run our non-android tests without the delay of an emulator.